 - University of Bucharest - Faculty of Political Science & Centre for International Cooperation and Development Studies

 - Rezidența BRD Scena9 - in the framework of Where Art Thou?

-- what is the understanding of sustainability in the cultural field and how does it contribute to sustainable development?;
+- What is the understanding of sustainability in the cultural field and how does it contribute to sustainable development?;

 - How can other fields like digital technologies, sciences etc. can contribute to the sustainable development of the cultural sector?;

-- How we can address an issue to get the best possible results?
+- How can we address an issue to get the best possible results?

 - are a cultural manager, PR manager, cultural producer, artist, cultural journalist or art critic with min. two years of experience

 - work independently, or in a public or private cultural organisation